Westerners Take a Stand

 The British Respond

-Six years later, the British army of Lt.
+Six years after the Resolves were issued, the British army of Lt.
 Gen. Lord Charles Cornwallis camped all around here on Friday, January 23, 1781.
 With nearly 4,000 soldiers and followers, the camp may have stretched a mile or two along both sides of the road, depending on how wide the camp was.
 This was the army’s second stop in North Carolina during the Race to the Dan, in which Cornwallis chased the Continental Army through the state.
-From here it moved to a former battleground at Ramsour’s Mill in modern Lincolnton.
+From here it moved toward a former battleground at Ramsour’s Mill in modern Lincolnton.

 What to See